metafacture/metafacture-tutorial/06a_Introduction_into_Metafacture-Flux.md

 name: "Cologne"
 cod: "200"
 ```
+This is better readble right?

 But we cannot only open the data we have in our data field.
-But we also can open stuff on the web.
+But we also can open stuff on the web:

-E.g. instead of using `PG_DATA` lets read the live info which is provided by the URL from above:
+e.g. instead of using `PG_DATA` lets read the live info which is provided by the URL from above:

 Clear your playground and copy the following Flux-Workflow: